dressel/GainPatterns.jl/README.md

 `crosscorrelate(ref, sample, angles)` performs a cross-correlation of the sample and a reference signal.
 The idea is that the reference is of length 360, and the sample can be of variable length. `angles` is a vector of the angles at which `sample` was sampled.

+`plotgains(angles::Vector{Float64}, gains::Vector{Float64})` saves a plot of the given gains to a pdf file named temp.pdf in the current directory.

 ## Near-Term Plans
 This is currently still very rough.
 Some things I want to add:
 * Better/more documentation